 When you send us comments, you grant Genesys a nonexclusive right to use or distribute your comments in any way it believes appropriate, without incurring any obligation to you.

-Contacting Genesys Technical Support
+Contacting Genesys Customer Care

-If you have purchased support directly from Genesys, contact Genesys Technical Support at the following regional numbers:
+If you have purchased support directly from Genesys, please contact Genesys Customer Care.